SANDBOX-COPRS/Monitoring_Infra_Security_Tryout/.github/ISSUE_TEMPLATE/user-story-template.md

 ---

----
-name: User Story
-about: Suggest a need for this project
-title: ''
-labels: enhancement
-assignees: ''

----

 **User story description:** _"As a [COPRS actor] I would like to [action] so that I can [need description]."_

 **Acceptance criteria:** (...)